-In order to check the extent to which this pattern attaches to all types of firms, we make a separate analysis on the firms classified as "Bank Holding Company."7 For the two subsamples, Figure 8 - Panel A and Panel B show the same liabilities we focused above (repos, deposits, debt excluded from repos, and equity).
+In order to check the extent to which this pattern attaches to all types of firms, we make a separate analysis on the firms classified as "Bank Holding Company."
+For the two sub-samples, Figure 8 - Panel A and Panel B show the same liabilities we focused above (repos, deposits, debt excluded from repos, and equity).
 Non-BHCs have equity always overcoming the value of debt.
 The amount of repos inside non-BHCs is significantly low as compared to equity, and relatively constant during the time horizon.
-Focusing on BHCs, Panel B unveils a different pattern.
-The leverage of BHCs is striking.
-The debt bar in orange is always much shorter than the equity bar in green.
-During 2005-2006 the value of repos was even higher than the value reported on all the other debt instruments.
-Till 2014, repos of BHCs were on average higher than equity.
+Focusing on

-7 The large majority of the firms in the sample are not classified as BHCs.
+3The large majority of the firms in the sample are not classified as BHCs.
 We do have only four BHCs in our sample, and these are: Goldman Sachs, Morgan Stanley, Raymond James Financial, and Stifel Financial.